avenga/avengalabswebxrvr-poc/readme.md

 [Here](https://avengalabs-webxrvr-74a6c21.wao.zone) you can see the working demo.

-[Here](https://youtu.be/mmJGd4VfP3M) you can see headset recorder video.
+[Here](https://youtu.be/mmJGd4VfP3M) you can see headset recorded video.

 ## How to build